jadhavvaish/The-COVID-19-Story/README.md

 Review the output files and visualizations in the /results directory.
 **Usage**
 Modify SQL queries or scripts as needed for custom analysis.
-Refer to documentation for detailed explanations of data sources and methodologies.
+Refer to the documentation for detailed explanations of data sources and methodologies.
 Share findings with stakeholders and decision-makers for informed decision-making.